 LivexxxBabes is run by SEL who said that the BCAP Code was an industry code of practice and not set in law and it questioned Ofcom's power to enforce the advertising industry's own voluntary code of self-regulation.

-In response Ofcom explained that: under the Communications Act 2003 Ofcom is required to set advertising standards for the content of television programmes and that had Ofcom contracted out this function to BCAP, who in turn fulfilled this function in
+In response Ofcom explained that: under the Communications Act 2003 Ofcom is required to set advertising standards for the content of television programmes and that had Ofcom contracted out this function to BCAP, who in turn fulfilled this

 Ofcom Decision: In breach

-The Principle at the start of Section 10 of the BCAP Code (Prohibited categories) sets out that: Broadcast advertisements for some products…are not permitted either because those products may not be legally advertised or because of a clear
+The Principle at the start of Section 10 of the BCAP Code (Prohibited categories) sets out that: Broadcast advertisements for some products…are not permitted either because those products may not be legally advertised or because of a

-potential for harm…to the audience or to society .
+clear potential for harm…to the audience or to society .
 BCAP Rule 10.3 states that advertisements must not promote smoking or the use of tobacco products.

 Ofcom noted that this PRS-based daytime chat teleshopping programming featured a female presenter wearing skimpy lingerie and smoking heavily.
-The presenter was shown inhaling a cigarette and blowing smoke to the camera over a period of around three
+The presenter was shown inhaling a cigarette and blowing smoke to the camera over a period of around

-minutes.
+three minutes.
 Ofcom noted that the smoking featured heavily in the broadcast at this time.
 The camera closed in on the presenter's face and showed her enjoyment of the inhalation and exhalation of the cigarette.
-However, in Ofcom's view: the advertisement's
+However, in Ofcom's view: the

-enticement to viewers to call in to this teleshopping channel.
+be an additional enticement to viewers to call in to this teleshopping channel.